Site map

 Your LSA and LSDBA are worked out slightly differently depending on whether you have taken benefits before or after 6 April 2024.

-Alternatively, if you have taken less than 25% of your benefits as a tax-free lump sum, and have not taken any benefits from your pension savings since 6 April 2024, you can apply to any of your pension schemes for a Transitional tax-free amount certificate.
+Alternatively, if you have taken less than 25% of your benefits as a tax-free lump sum, and have not become entitled to a tax-free lump sum from your pension savings since 6 April 2024, you can apply to any of your pension schemes for a Transitional tax-free amount certificate.
 Further details of this option can be found below.

 Transitional tax-free amount certificate